LDS-Data/lds-church-discipline/README.md

 * [Charles Ivins](https://en.wikipedia.org/wiki/Charles_Ivins) (1799-1875)—18 May 1844—Dissenting bishop, _Nauvoo Expositor_ publisher—[Excommunicated for apostasy](https://byustudies.byu.edu/content/volume-6-chapter-19).
 He had been appointed bishop of a new church formed by dissenters.
 Following his excommunication, he was one of the publishers of the _Nauvoo Expositor_, the destruction of which resulted in the arrest and death of Joseph Smith.

+* [James Strang](https://en.wikipedia.org/wiki/James_Strang) (1813-1856)—26 Aug 1844—Legislator, naturalist, would-be successor to Joseph Smith, self-proclaimed King of the Kingdom of God—[Excommunicated by the church he sought to lead](https://web.archive.org/web/20180709010154/http://www.centerplace.org/history/ts/v5n16.htm) for claiming that Joseph Smith had appointed him as his successor, and that his calling had been confirmed by the appearance of an angel upon the prophet's death.
+Strang rejected the LDS Church's authority to excommunicate him, the (purported) president of the church, without trial.
+His claim to the prophetic mantle rested upon a controversial Letter of Appointment supposedly sent by Joseph Smith 18 Jun 1844, and upon his translation of the Voree Plates.
+His [Church of Jesus Christ of Latter Day Saints (Strangite)](https://en.wikipedia.org/wiki/Church_of_Jesus_Christ_of_Latter_Day_Saints_(Strangite)), headquartered on Beaver Island on Lake Michigan, became a substantial rival to Brigham Young's faction with 12,000 adherents.
+He later claimed to translate a portion of the "Plates of Laban", producing "The Book of the Law of the Lord".
+In 1849 he abruptly embraced polygamy, ultimately marrying four additional wives, and in 1850 he had himself crowned king of the Kingdom of God.
+He was assassinated in 1856.

+* Aaron Smith—26 Aug 1844—James Strang supporter—[Excommunicated for his part furthering James Strang's claim to church leadership](https://web.archive.org/web/20180709010154/http://www.centerplace.org/history/ts/v5n16.htm).

 #### Interregnum

 * [Josiah Butterfield](https://en.wikipedia.org/wiki/Josiah_Butterfield) (1795-1871)—7 Oct 1844—Member of the Presidency of the Seventy—[Excommunicated](https://www.josephsmithpapers.org/person/josiah-butterfield) as a consequence of disaffection stemming from a personal conflict with Joseph Smith over an estate settlement.
 Originally baptized by fellow excommunicant John F. Boynton.